pjmidgard/Spring-187/README.md

      - The extracted data is translated back to the 0-255 range.
      - The result is saved to an output file.

-   - The program ends with a "Program terminated" message.